gopi-suvanam/gopi-suvanam.github.io/_posts/2023-04-30-Machine-Learning-in-JavaScript-using-Brainjs.md

 - Ability to save and load trained models.
 - Support for transfer learning, where you can use pre-trained models for new tasks.

 Brain.js has a large and active community of developers, and there are many examples and tutorials available online to help you get started with the library.
+Brain.js is an alternative to [Tensforflow.js](/2023/04/11/Machine-learning-in-Javascript-using-TensorflowJS.html).

 ### Usecases of Brain.js
 Brain.js can be used in a wide range of machine learning applications, including: